-I am a Licensed Professional Counselor Associate in North Carolina.
-Over the past five years, while obtaining my counseling degree, I provided care to individuals and couples while being supervised at Summit Church.
-My experience includes treating individuals, couples and groups wanting to address personality disorders, anxiety, depression, same-sex attraction and marital issues.
+I am a Licensed Clinical Mental Health Counselor Associate in North Carolina.
+I have been in private practice since 2017.
+Prior to that, while obtaining my counseling degree, I provided care to individuals and couples while being supervised at Summit Church.
+My experience includes treating individuals, couples and groups wanting to address pornography and sexual addiction, personality disorders, anxiety, depression, same-sex attraction, gender issues and marital issues.

-I received post-graduate training on couples treatment from Drs.
+I am a Associate Sex Addition Therapist (ASAT).
+Additionally, I have completed Eye Movement Desensitization & Reprocessing (EMDR) Basic Training, and have received post-graduate training on couples treatment from Drs.
 John and Julie Gottman, who teach a research-based approach to strengthening relationships.
-I am also in the process of obtaining two advanced certifications; one as a Certified Sexual Addiction Therapist (CSAT), and one as a Sex Therapist from the Institute for Sexual Wholeness.
+I am also taking courses from the Institute for Sexual Wholeness.
 This includes studying under psychologist and author Doug Rosenau, as well as under psychologist and professor Dr. Mark Yarhouse.
-Dr. Yarhouse specializes in the area of Sexual Identity Theory.
+Dr. Yarhouse specializes in the area of Sexual Identity Theory (SIT).
 His research is recognized and respected by professionals working in the realm of LGBT studies.
-Under Dr. Yarhouse, I received training to assess those struggling with their gender identity.
+Under Dr. Yarhouse, I received training to assess those struggling with their gender identity (SIT).

 My goal is to provide a professional and comfortable environment where we can work together to address your concerns and goals.

 I am willing to provide a free phone consultation to discuss my counseling philosophy and/or process.

 I am working with Bull City Psychotherapy, and am currently receiving supervision from Sophia Caudle, PhD, LPC-S, CSAT-S.